Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Three lumbar lordosis can be distinguished, depending on its shape:

-Hyperlordosis is an excessive pathological lordosis.
+Hyperlordosis - excessive pathological lordosis.

-Natural or physiological lordosis.
+natural or physiological lordosis.

 Depending on the degree of fixation of lordosis, one can distinguish: